chriskpeterson/vuepress2/docs/projects.md

 **Tools**: SDL, VS Code, and XMetaL

 This interactive matrix includes basic functionality allowing the customer to filter through the firmware information in a table.
-These small additions to documentation can save a lot of time searching for particular pieces of data.
+These small additions to documentation save a lot of time searching for particular pieces of data.
 This matrix was the first interactive document we created.

 #### HPE DL380 Gen10 Cabling Matrix